 Instructions

-- Heat a pan and add the can of jackfruit confit, including the oil.
-Cook on medium heat until the edges of the jackfruit gets crispy.
-Take the jackfruit out on a plate and set aside.
+- Heat a large heavy-bottom pot over medium heat, and add 1 can of jackfruit confit including the oil, and 1 can of drained jackfruit confit.
+Cook while breaking the jackfruit into bite-size chunks until the edges become crispy.
+Take them out on a plate and set them aside.

-- Once the spices and tomato paste have coated the onions, add the vegetable stock and coconut milk.
-When the mixture reaches a boil, add the washed rice and let it boil.
-Cover the pot and let it simmer for 5 minutes.
+- Pour in the vegetable stock and coconut milk and turn the heat up to medium heat.
+When the mixture reaches a boil, add the rice and stir.
+Once it reaches a boil, cover the pot and lower the heat to low.
+Let it simmer for 5 minutes.

 SAVE THE RECIPE ON PINTEREST FOR LATER!